1977–78 Port Vale F.C. season: Third Division

 In January, veteran defender Graham Hawkins was signed as a player-coach from Blackburn Rovers for £6,000.
 Forward Neville Chamberlain also joined the club as a professional, becoming the club's first black pro.
 John Froggatt also joined the club, signing from Colchester United for £10,000.
-Chairman Arthur McPherson celebrated this abandonment of frugality by declaring "we are going places".
+Chairman Arthur McPherson celebrated this abandonment of frugality by declaring that "we are going places".
 Chris Harper slated the board for their decisions, calling them 'berserk'.
-Froggatt scored fifteen seconds into his debut in a 4–0 win over Exeter City.
-However this would be as good as it got for both Froggatt and Vale that season.
-In February, Vale beat Fort Lauderdale Strikers in a friendly, but also started a five games sequence without a win.
-Ged Stenson arrived the next month from Everton for a 'bargain' £3,000, and John Lumsdon joined on loan from Stoke City.
-Vale improved, and were unbeaten in six of their seven March games, with Chamberlain scoring on his debut.
-Yet on 28 March they started a club-record streak of twelve home games without a win that would continue into the following season.
+Froggatt scored 15 seconds into his debut in a 4–0 win over Exeter City.
+However, this would be as good as it got for both Froggatt and Vale this season.
+Smith decided to row back on his initial attacking philosophy at the club as "we do not have the players to attack".

+In February, Vale beat Fort Lauderdale Strikers in a friendly, but also started a five-game sequence without a win.
+Midfielder Ged Stenson arrived the next month from Everton for a 'bargain' £3,000, and right-back John Lumsdon joined on loan from Stoke City.
+Vale improved, and were unbeaten in six of their seven March games, with Chamberlain scoring the only goal of the game against Swindon Town on his debut on 11 March.
+On 28 March, they started a club-record streak of twelve home games without a win that would continue into the following season.
 Encouragement came from the youth side, who reached the Quarter Finals of the FA Youth Cup.
-With four games to go, Vale were point clear of the drop, however by losing all of their remaining games they doomed themselves to the Fourth Division.
+With four games to go, Vale were point clear of the drop; however, by losing all of their remaining games, they doomed themselves to the Fourth Division.
+Their nerves had been shredded during a 3–0 defeat to Colchester United on the penultimate day.
+They took the lead at Plymouth Argyle on the final day, though they ended up losing the match by three goals to two.

 They finished in 21st place with 36 points, three short of Rotherham United and safety.
 Their tally of 46 goals scored was the third-lowest in the division.
 They had failed to keep a clean sheet on their travels all season, achieving just one away win.
-Player of the Year Ken Beamish hit sixteen goals, far outscoring his rivals.
+Player of the Year Ken Beamish hit 16 goals, far outscoring his rivals.